 When we met, I thought he was cute and laid back and I figured that could work for the night.

 He is the perfect combination of creative and passionate and rational and stable for me.

 We watched the ships go in and out of the harbor as we said our wedding vows.

 We are perfect complements to one another and I guess we have figured that out over time.

 We had been dating for 3 1/2 years, and he designed the ring himself.

-Much to my mother's disappointment, we had our wedding at a barbecue joint up the street from our apartment in Brooklyn.
+We had our wedding at a barbecue joint up the street from our apartment in Brooklyn.

 I don’t think either of us were ready to 'meet the one', but we also couldn’t seem to look away.

 We made 120 jars of homemade (pear, ginger and peach rum) jam.